RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 This part need to be adjust according to different LiDAR (in multi-LiDARs case).
 Here is an example for one LiDAR and three LiDARs.

-**NOTE: About the lidar_type.
-If set to RSAUTO, the driver can check the lidar type automatically, but this function only support the latest version LiDARs.
-If you found the point cloud is not correct, please set the device type manually**

 **One lidar example**